 - Excess baggage can be purchased online for all classes on all routes.

 For more than 40kgs, a "freight" seat at a child fare to be booked, which will permit confirmed carriage of an extra 75kgs.
 Captain of the aircraft may weigh the bags at airstrips, excess baggage can only be allowed at the Captains sole decision based on aircrafts capacity.
-It is highly recommended to carry soft duffle bags.
+We accept suitcases, as long as they are withing the size limit.

 5. Freight is strictly carried at the sole discretion of the Captain of the aircraft.
 It is responsibility of the owner to insure any freight, In the event the freight being lost or damaged during carriage, the Warsaw convention states that the Company’s liability is limited to a maximum of US $20 per kg.
 Damaged baggage will be considered on an individual basis depending on the extent of damage.
 Scratches or opened zips will not be considered.
 Auric Air has no responsibility whatsoever for any cash, credit cards, jewelry, cameras, computers or other valuables contained in checked baggage.

 Infants under 2 years of age are carried free provided they do not occupy a seat.

 Children aged 11 and under are carried at 75% of the adult base fare.

 7. Carriage of Pets is not permitted on scheduled flights regardless of whether the animal is in airline-approved container.

 8. For safety and security reasons, unaccompanied Minors under the age of 12 are not permitted.
 Infants under the age of 2 weeks cannot be accepted for travel.